 20 things you need for a camper trailer | Full Guide

 There is a special kind of freedom that comes with owning a camper trailer.
 With a camper trailer, you can hit the open road and explore new places at your own pace.
-In this article, we'll discuss 20 things you need for a camper trailer, from the basics like a first aid kit to the extras that will make your trip more comfortable.
+In this article, I'll discuss 20 things you need for a camper trailer, from the basics like a first aid kit to the extras that will make your trip more comfortable.

 Bring a first aid kit that's well stocked and up to date

 A first aid kit is a must-have for every camper trailer.
 Make sure your kit contains all the basics, such as bandages, antiseptics, painkillers and antacids.
 You should also ensure that it is up to date with medications specific to your type of travel (e.g., colds and flu or sunburn).

 A basic tool kit is simply essential